Weekend in Philadelphia: A 2-Day Itinerary to See the Sites

 Christ Church and its Burial Ground

 While there are some graves at the church site, the Christ Church Burial Ground is a couple of blocks away.
-At the burial ground, you’ll find the graves of many Revolutionary War figures and early leaders.
-There are signers of the Declaration of Independence and notable figures like Dr. Philip Syng Physick who is known at the “father of modern surgery.”
-The most notable person buried here is Benjamin Franklin.
-His grave is typically covered with pennies, an homage to his “a penny saved is a penny earned” adage.
+It is the resting place of signers of the Declaration of Independence and leaders like Dr. Philip Syng Physick who is known at the “father of modern surgery” (you can still tour his house on 4th and Cypress).

 Cherry Street Pier